sambhu-patra/BCCI/Readme.md

 ## BCCI
-Wbesite of Board of Controle for Cricket in India.
+Website of Board of Control for Cricket in India.
 ## Built With
 - HTML
 - CSS